Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 |image53|

-After running let the torque limiter cool down.
+After running let the MS Torque Limiter cool down.
 It is not necessary to dismount the parts.
-The torque limiters are always equipped by 30 springs 6, which are taken on hexagon head screws 7.
+The MS Torque Limiters are always equipped by 30 springs 6, which are taken on hexagon head screws 7.
 The torque is determined by the number of thrust springs to be in function.
 Springs are to be stopped by tightening the nut 8 which is fitted at the screw